-Sean McInerney is in his first season as Utah State women's head tennis coach after being hired on May 2, 2013.
+Sean McInerney is in his second season as Utah State women's head tennis coach after being hired on May 2, 2013.
 Overall, McInerney is just the second-ever head coach for the Aggie women in its 25 years of Division I competition.

-Last season at UW-Milwaukee, McInerney led the Panthers to a 12-10 record and tied the school record for most Division I wins in a single season with 11.
+During the 2013 season at UW-Milwaukee, McInerney led the Panthers to a 12-10 record and tied the school record for most Division I wins in a single season with 11.
 UWM also finished third in the Horizon league for the second time in as many years with a 4-3 mark.

 During the 2012 season, the Panthers finished in third-place in the Horizon League and set the single-season school record with six league wins, as McInerney became the first tennis coach in school history to be named conference coach of the year.
 In 2012, UWM had individuals set school records for both singles and doubles wins and finished one win shy of the school record for overall team wins.